Mysterious music found in man's attic after his death reveals his hidden past

 He gestured to the piles of tapes.
 "I mean, what a gift, you know?"

 So Bonnetta decided to share what he found with Maloney's family.
-They all gathered in the family home in Arden, Ontario.
+They all gathered in the family home.
 Before he pressed play, Pickett was nervous.
 "It's a little overwhelming, to tell you the truth," she said.

 It does kind of bring him back to life.
 I feel like I'm going to turn around and see him. - Joanne Pickett, Pat Maloney's widow